 - phenolic resin, which can be used as an insecticide

 - anacardic acid, a serious skin irritant

-- urushiol, a substance related to anacardic acid that is also found in poison ivy
+- urushiol, a substance related to anacardic acid that's also found in poison ivy

 Cashews are related to poison ivy, by the way.
-They also share a family line with pistachios and mangoes, both of which contain urushiol in their skins or exteriors (not in the edible part).
+They also share a family line with pistachios and mangoes, both of which contain urushiol in their skins or exteriors (but not in the edible part).

 Once you properly roast or heat a cashew, the toxins are destroyed.
 So even if you buy raw cashews — which make a delicious milk, if you enjoy nut milks — they have been heated enough to be safe.